 In February 1999, Victoria Bell Banks was in the Choctaw County Jail in Butner, Alabama when she told police that she was several months pregnant in a ploy to be released.
 Two doctors examined her, although she refused to submit to a vaginal exam.
-The first doctor found no evidence of pregnancy, but the second doctor said he thought he heard a fetal heartbeat.
+The first doctor found no evidence of pregnancy, but the second doctor reporting hearing a fetal heartbeat.
 Victoria was released on bond in May 1999 after threatening to sue the county for not providing prenatal care.

 In August 1999, the Choctaw County Sheriff asked Victoria about the baby, which should have been born in June, and she said she had a miscarriage.
 The sheriff was suspicious and called in agents from the Alabama Bureau of Investigation, who questioned Victoria as well as her estranged 27-year-old husband, Medell Banks Jr., and her sister, Diane Tucker.
 All three were subjected to days of aggressive interrogation with breaks only for sleep.
 None of the three had an attorney.
 All three had very low intelligence.
 Victoria had an IQ of about 40, Medell had an IQ of 57 and Tucker’s was less than 70.
 All were threatened with the death penalty.